Bennani becomes first Moroccan boy for 20 years to win at Wimbledon | ITF

 As he was whisked away for this second post-match interview, it was clear that being quizzed in the Wimbledon press area was new territory for Morocco’s Reda Bennani.

-New experiences are all part of a junior player’s development but if Bennani's showing at the Junior Championships is anything to go by, requests for his time will be more commonplace going forward.
+New experiences are all part of a junior player’s development but if Bennani's showing at the Junior Championships is anything to go by, requests for his time will become more frequent.

 For now, Bennani can bask in the glory of a maiden Wimbledon match-win and an impressive first-round victory – the 17-year-old prevailed 6-4 6-7(4) 7-6(6) – against home favourite Oliver Bonding.